TritonVM/triton-vm/specification/copy-constraints.md

 # Copy-Constraints

 Triton VM, possibly in addition to other VMs, uses several different tables.
 Each table has its own AIR.
-However, the tables a *not* independent.
+However, the tables are *not* independent.
 There are constraints that require that some pairs of tables have some identical rows.
 This note explains how to realize these copy-constraints at the Polynomial IOP level.

 ## Permutation Argument